-Nicklaus Children's Hospital, formerly Miami Children's Hospital, offers the most advanced techniques for the surgical management of pediatric cardiovascular problems.
-The Heart Program brings together a select group of world-renowned cardiologists and cardiovascular surgeons whose teamwork has contributed to the development of many new treatments and surgical techniques including Minimally Invasive Management of Pediatric Congenital Heart Disease.
+The Heart Program at Nicklaus Children's Hospital offers the most advanced techniques for the surgical management of pediatric cardiovascular problems.
+Bringing together a select group of world-renowned cardiologists and cardiovascular surgeons whose teamwork has contributed to the development of many new treatments and surgical techniques including minimally invasive management of pediatric congenital heart Disease.

 Post operative and follow-up care is streamlined by using an integrated computer database management system.
 All patients are supported as needed by Nicklaus Children's caring, dedicated Pediatric CICU team.

 By providing the kind of personal care which puts each child at the center of a team medical effort, the Nicklaus Children's Hospital Heart Program has worked miracles for critically ill children and provided calming relief to distressed families.

 Advanced Cardiac Services Include:

 The Amplatzer Piccolo Occluder is a treatment for the congenital heart defect known as patent ductus arteriosus (PDA).

 Anomalous coronary artery repair is a surgery performed to repair a heart problem known as anomalous left coronary artery arising from the pulmonary artery.